Amsterdam/design-system/packages/css/src/components/image/README.md

   For example, provide small, medium, and large variants for various screen sizes.
   This prevents unnecessary downloading of large files.
   Do this especially for the main image of a page, where the difference between sizes on a narrow and wide screen is most significant.
-- An Image should always have an aspect ratio.
-The default is 16:9.
-[Other options](/docs/brand-design-tokens-aspect-ratio--docs) are available.
-- If the source image is not an exact fit for the given dimensions it will cover the container with clipped sides.

 ## Relevant WCAG requirements